-Two hand auger boreholes (BH01 & BH02) tests were drilled at the approximate locations shown on the site plan (Appendix A) to visually identify the subsurface material.
-Engineering logs of the hand auger boreholes are presented in Appendix C.
+One hand auger borehole (BH01) test was drilled at the approximate location shown on the site plan (Appendix A) to visually identify the subsurface material.
+An engineering log of the hand auger borehole is presented in Appendix C. Given the shallow depth to bedrock and the limited area of the proposed ground works, a single auger was deemed sufficient for the identification of soil materials.